AIRTucha/amonad/README.md

 *Maybe* is a container dedicated for handling of a data which might be missing.
 Typically, it is used to represent an optional values.
 It allows to avoid usage of Nullable objects. *Result* is an expansion of *Maybe* which can additionally carry the reason of unavailability.
 It is mainly utilized to represent the output of an operation which might fail, since *Result* is also capable to carry an error message.

 Both of them implements a fraction of Promise's functionality.
-It allows to model both of them via Promise.
+It allows to model them via Promise.
 Therefore by implementation of PromiseLike interface they became compatible with async/await syntax.

 ## Get started